-Instead, stock your fridge with fresh food items, such as fruits and veggies, yoghurt, fish and lean meats.
-And fill your pantry with whole grains, pulses, nuts and seeds.
+Instead, stock your fridge with fresh food items, such as fruits and veggies, yogurt, fish, and lean meats.
+And fill your pantry with whole grains, pulses, nuts, and seeds.
 These food items will keep your blood sugar levels stable, your cholesterol low and your energy levels right throughout the day (even during and after your runs).

-It’s recommendable to plan your grocery shoppings: write a shopping list of the items that you need, before you head out to the store.
-This will help you focus on the healthy products and not get distracted by all the unhealthy items that are available in store.
+It’s recommendable to plan your grocery shopping: write a shopping list of the items that you need before you head out to the store.
+This will help you focus on healthy products and not get distracted by all the unhealthy items that are available in store.

 Drink more water!

-Water is best to keep yourself hydrated and positive side effect from drinking water regularly is that it prevents food cravings.
+Water is best to keep yourself hydrated and a positive side effect of drinking water regularly is that it prevents food cravings.

 Balanced diet for runners who want to lose weight

-Your daily intake needs to contain the right mix of nutrients to feel energised throughout the day, and especially during and after your workouts.
+Your daily intake needs to contain the right mix of nutrients to feel energized throughout the day, and especially during and after your workouts.
 This will also help you stay injury-free.